-But they must use also other methods for determining the document language, since many servers do not send a Content-Language header.
-There are various ways to specify the language in a HTML document, e.g. some servers might evaluate the HTTP-EQUIV meta tag which permits to specify arbitrary HTTP headers in the document itself (see chapter 6).
+language, since many servers do not send a Content-Language header.
+There are various ways to specify the language in a HTML document, e.g. some servers might evaluate the HTTP-EQUIV meta tag which permits to specify arbitrary HTTP headers in the document itself (see chapter 8).

-'''

 Content-Encoding: gzip

-'''

-The files .htaccess can contain in principle nearly arbitrary configuration settings for the Apache server, not only allow and deny.
-However, with the directive AllowOverride the administrator can specify in the central configuration files which directives are permitted in the .htaccess files.
+in the central configuration files which directives are permitted in the

+.htaccess files.
 Of course, also the name .htaccess is configurable.